ionos-cloud/terraform-provider-ionoscloud/docs/resources/nfs_cluster.md

 - `location` - (Required) The location where the Network File Storage cluster is located.
   - `de/fra` - Frankfurt
   - `de/txl` - Berlin
-- `min_version` - (Optional) The minimum supported version of the NFS cluster.
-Default is `4.2`.
-- `size` - (Optional) The size of the Network File Storage cluster in TiB.
+- `size` - (Required) The size of the Network File Storage cluster in TiB.
 Note that the cluster size cannot be reduced after provisioning.
 This value determines the billing fees.
 Default is `2`.
 The minimum value is `2` and the maximum value is `42`.
+- `nfs` - (Optional) The NFS configuration for the Network File Storage cluster.
+Each NFS configuration supports the following:
+    - `min_version` - (Optional) The minimum supported version of the NFS cluster.
+Default is `4.2`
 - `connections` - (Required) A list of connections for the Network File Storage cluster.
 You can specify only one connection.
 Each connection supports the following:
     - `datacenter_id` - (Required) The ID of the datacenter where the Network File Storage cluster is located.
     - `ip_address` - (Required) The IP address and prefix of the Network File Storage cluster.
 The IP address can be either IPv4 or IPv6.
 The IP address has to be given with CIDR notation.